Asymmetric cooperative motion in one dimension: Introduction

+In fact, the second formulation can be alternatively defined using a tree-indexed process, but indexed by an $(m+1)$-ary {\em canopy} tree.
+This is an infinite tree containing a distinguished one-way infinite path $(v_n,n \ge 0)$, such that after removing the edge $v_nv_{n+1}$, the connected component containing $v_n$ is a complete $(m+1)$-ary tree of depth $n$.
+Adapting the first formulation to the canopy tree in the natural way, the quantity $X_n$ may then be interpreted as the value of the cooperative motion at node $v_n$.

-The $\mcmu$ processes are a type of random walk with delay.
+The entries of the sequence $(X_n,n \ge 0)$ are nicely coupled --- for all $n$ we have $X_{n+1}-X_n \in \{0,D_n\}$ --- so the process may be viewed as a type of random walk with delay.
 However, the amount of the delay is tied to the law of the process itself, since if $X_n$ finds itself in an unlikely location, then the odds that $\tilde{X}_n^1,\ldots,\tilde{X}_n^m$ are all equal to $X_n$ are low.
 As such, the position and the rate of motion are highly dependent upon each other, which is the primary challenge in analyzing the process.

+We are unable to characterize all possible asymptotic behaviours of cooperative motion processes, but we do so for a special class of processes we call {\em asymmetric, $q$-lazy cooperative motions}, where the step size distribution corresponds to lazy asymmetric simple random walk.
+That is, we choose the step sizes $D_n$ to be distributed in the following way.
+Fix $0 < q \le 1$ and $r \in [0,1]$ with $r \ne 1/2$, then let

+We require that $r$ and $q$ are not both equal to one (or else the process is deterministic).
+We write $\acm$ for the law of the process $(X_n, n \geq 0)$ with step sizes $D_n$ as in \eqref{eq:dn_def}, when started from initial distribution $\mu$.

+Our main result, Theorem \ref{thm:main2}, shows that after rescaling, all $\acm$ processes are asymptotically Beta-distributed.
+Define for the duration of the paper